mattcarlotta/react-smde/README.md

 **Option 1**: Pass a `classes` object property to the `MEDitor` with a custom class name targeting the specified property.

 <details>
-<summary>† Click to view a summary of available "mde" property overrides...</summary>
+<summary>Click to view a summary of available "mde" property overrides...</summary>
 <pre><code>
 mde (applied to root)
 mdetoolbar (applied to toolbar)